rafaveguim/treecut.js/README.md

 boundary between the visible and hidden parts of the tree.

 The tree cut selection algorithm is based on the Minimum Description Length principle.
 To reduce clutter when space is scarce, it sets the cut above subtrees that have more uniform scores.
+This behaviour has the effect of exposing subtrees that contain nodes with a dramatically disproportionate score (outliers) while collapsing regular subtrees.
+Conversely, with more space, the algorithm tends to select lower cuts, allowing more nodes to be displayed.

 ##Usage